Tapping Your Home Equity When You’re Retired

 Home equity agreement

 Home equity agreements (also called home equity sharing or home equity investments) are another option for seniors.
-These products aren’t loans, so they don’t carry any monthly payments or interest charges.
-That can be appealing to retirees on a fixed income.
-Unlike loans, home equity agreements have flexible requirements for income, credit score, and debt-to-income ratio.
+These products don’t carry any monthly payments, which can be appealing to retirees on a fixed income.
+Home equity agreements (HEAs) have flexible requirements for income, credit score, and debt-to-income ratio.

 Pros